 When litigating construction defect claims and disputes against contractors in California, and when formulating the complaint, conducting discovery and preparing for trial, one should always look to the California Business and Professions Code laws and standards that apply to contractors.
 The California Business & Professions Code contractor provisions go well beyond the basic licensing requirements and set out a series of critical contractor standards, describing various acts that are violations that could be the basis of disciplinary action, but which also work as baseline legal standards for conduct that can be used in any litigation, not just disciplinary actions.

-While many of these code sections appear to describe conduct that is obviously substandard, these critically explicit code resources tend to be overlooked and underutilized by litigators in construction defect or breach of contract litigation where the litigator’s focus will naturally center on the defects, building standards, plans, deviations and cost of repair, rather than on the specifics of the Business & Professions Code as it applies to contractors.
+While many of these code sections appear to describe conduct that is obviously substandard, these critically explicit code resources tend to be overlooked and underutilized by litigators in breach of contract litigation where the focus will naturally center on the defects, building standards, plans, deviations and cost of repair, rather than on the specifics of the Business & Professions Code as it applies to contractors.